tmelanson17/stadium-ai/README.md

 - **BattleState corruption** Occasionally, the stats for the benched Pokemon are updated instead of the active one.
 Could be related to the bug above.
 - **Separate finding possible moves from the RandomAgent**
 - **Debug UI only updates after state updates** (due to lack of understanding of multithreading in Python)
+- **8 and 9 template images are corrupted** This results in weird behavior when at ex.
+88 hp

 ## Project Structure